Find Grad Schools

 9 Yearly Graduations

 University of Central Florida comes in at #10 on our list of the most popular colleges offering master's degrees in other public admin.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-For the 2020-2021 academic year, 9 master's degrees were handed out to other public admin majors at UCF.
-About 89% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their master's degree in other public admin from UCF.
+About 96% of this group were women, and 54% were students from an underrepresented racial-ethnic group.

 #11